robric/wiki-contrail-controller/BGP-Extended-Communities.md

 Advertising the list of security-group ids with routes in this manner allows for fully distributed enforcement of security-group rules.
 There's no need for global re-compilation of IP based rules whenever a security-group is associated with a new port/virtual-machine-interface.

+The Security Group extended community is currently not standardized and uses type/subtype 0x8004.

 ### Origin VN

 A Two-Octet AS Specific origin VN extended community is generated for each virtual-network object.
 The Global Administrator is set to the AS Number configured for the Contrail cluster.
 The Local Administrator field is set to a per-VN unique number that is 1 and higher.